assansanogo/Opteeq/README.md

 ## 1.3 Image automatic pre-annotation

-AWS Rekognition API is called to pre-annotate the pictures with boxes arount the text.
+AWS Rekognition API is called to pre-annotate the pictures with boxes around the text.
 Annotations from Rekognition are then converted by batch to a json file that can be imported in [VGG Image Annotator](https://www.robots.ox.ac.uk/~vgg/software/via/).
 The goal of this step is essentially to reduce and ease the manual labelling of the pictures that will be done in the next step.